 Iceland – Where to see Northern Lights in Iceland

-Iceland is one of the most popular destinations for seeing Northern Lights for many reasons:
+Iceland is one of the most popular destinations for seeing the Northern Lights for many reasons:

 - There is a wide offer of relatively cheap flights from the US and Europe.

-- The country is accessible with good roads, and you can just rent a car and do a self-drive Aurora chasing trip.
+- The country is accessible,with good roads, so you can just rent a car and do your own Aurora chasing trip.